tevon4613/ffxi/whm-guide.md

 * Relic/Piety: body -> legs -> (head/hands/feet optional)
 * Empyrean/Ebers: legs -> body -> head -> hands -> (feet optional)

-... such that you work towards maximum (+3/+3/+1) upgrades for the non-optional pieces.
-You should also collect the Inyanga Tiara (head) and Inyanga Jubbah (body) from Ambuscade, and +2 both of them when possible.
+... such that you eventually work towards maximum (+3/+3/+1) upgrades for these non-optional pieces.
+You should also collect the [Inyanga Tiara](https://www.bg-wiki.com/ffxi/Inyanga_Tiara) for a Regen set and [Inyanga Jubbah](https://www.bg-wiki.com/ffxi/Inyanga_Jubbah) for your Precast set.
+Both are from Ambuscade, and you should upgrade both of them to +2 when possible.

+### Other JSE Gear

+Most WHM job-specific equipment is useful in some situations, but the optional pieces not required for a WHM's core purposes: healing, erasing, and buffing.

+* Artifact: [Theophany Duckbills +3](https://www.bg-wiki.com/ffxi/Theophany_Duckbills_%2B3) are useful for enfeebling.
+* Relic: [Piety Mitts +3](https://www.bg-wiki.com/ffxi/Piety_Mitts_%2B3) are good for divine magic.
+You may also want to acquire the 109 [Piety Cap](https://www.bg-wiki.com/ffxi/Piety_Cap) for augmenting Devotion, and the 109 [Piety Duckbills](https://www.bg-wiki.com/ffxi/Piety_Duckbills) for Afflatus Solace, but they are only worth upgrading to +3 if you plan to melee.
+* Empyrean: [Ebers Duckbills +1](https://www.bg-wiki.com/ffxi/Ebers_Duckbills_%2B1) are useful for Auspice and Bar-spells.
+* Ambuscade: [Inyanga Dastanas +2](https://www.bg-wiki.com/ffxi/Inyanga_Dastanas_%2B2) are good for INT-based enfeebling.
+Other Inyanga pieces are useful for idle magic evasion and defense.
+* Ambuscade: Ayanmo items can fill in gaps in your idle set for overall -DT (reducing Damage Taken).
+[Ayanmo Corazza +2](https://www.bg-wiki.com/ffxi/Ayanmo_Corazza_%2B2) is notable for its Double Attack +7% for melee sets.

 ### Notable Gear